Leptonic and hadronic models of high-energy nebula around V4641 Sgr: Microquasar V4641 Sgr

 The 1999 flare was followed by several minor flashes with decreasing magnitude (see Appendix~\ref{appendix:binary_lightcurve}).
 Spectroscopic studies of major flashes in 1999, 2002, and 2004 report the detection of cold wind outflows from the binary~\cite{Munoz-Darias2018}.

-\subsection{Extended gamma-ray and X-ray emission}
+\subsection{Extended gamma-ray and x-ray emission}

-Recently, the HAWC, LHAASO, and H.E.S.S. collaborations have reported the detection of extended high-energy radiation from the source~\cite{HAWC2024, LHAASO2024, HESS-AA2025}.
+Recently, the HAWC, LHAASO, and H.E.S.S.
+Collaborations have reported the detection of extended high-energy radiation from the source~\cite{HAWC2024, LHAASO2024, HESS-AA2025}.
 The luminosity of the source at $100\dm{TeV}$ reaches 4~Crab units~\cite{LHAASO2024}.
 A summary of imaging data on the source is shown in~\autoref{fig:combined_image}.
 The significance maps were transformed into Galactic coordinates with the use of \texttt{astropy}~\cite{Astropy_2022}.

-Following the gamma-ray observations, XRISM has found extended X-ray emission in the range from \mbox{$2$ to $10\dm{keV}$} with a width of $\sim10\dm{pc}$ around the source, and power-law index~\mbox{$\sim2$}~\cite{Suzuki2025}.
-The XRISM \textit{keyhole-like} measurement region is also presented in \autoref{fig:combined_image}.
+Following the gamma-ray observations, XRISM has found extended x-ray emission in the range from \mbox{$2$ to $10\dm{keV}$} with a width of $\sim10\dm{pc}$ around the source, and power-law index~\mbox{$\sim2$}~\cite{Suzuki2025}.
+The XRISM \textit{keyholelike} measurement region is also presented in \autoref{fig:combined_image}.

-We notice that the high-energy emission exhibits a filamentary morphology with the with the following features: \begin{enumerate} \item its size increases with energy; \item its shape becomes increasingly asymmetric at higher energies; \item it has a non-zero width, resolved by H.E.S.S.~\cite{HESS-AA2025}. \end{enumerate}
+We notice that the high-energy emission exhibits a filamentary morphology with the following features: \begin{enumerate} \item its size increases with energy; \item its shape becomes increasingly asymmetric at higher energies; \item it has a nonzero width, resolved by H.E.S.S.~\cite{HESS-AA2025}. \end{enumerate}

 We note also that the major axis of the high-energy nebula is in significant misalignment of $\sim60^\circ$ with the low-energy jet detected in VLBI observations from 1999 and 2004 \cite{Hjellming2000, 2011TwoBHCandidates}.
 This is, however, questioned by a recent data reanalysis, which reveals a jet almost aligned with the high-energy nebula major axis~\cite{Marti2025}.